Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: The Fourier transform

-Since all statements in \thref{A4} and \thref{A77} are invariant under reparameterizations, we can assume without loss of generality that $\dom H=(0,\infty)$.
+Since all statements in Theorem~\ref{A4} and Proposition~\ref{A77} are invariant under reparameterizations, we can assume without loss of generality that $\dom H=(0,\infty)$.
 Throughout these four subsections, keep $H\in\bb H$ fixed and let $\mf h$ be the general Hamiltonian defined in the basic identification \ref{A108} with $\oe_1$, $b_{1,j}$, $d_{1,j}$ all equal to $0$.